 EN - Abstracts of the Wills of the County of Albany, State of New York, 1787-1800, compiled by Eric C. Nagle (typescript Albany, 1979), 185 pages, bibliography.

 A calendar of wills filed in Albany County during those dates.
 Lists heirs and executors, relevant dates, and provides some defining information.
-Most useful for its inclusion of a number of detailed estate inventories including that of Dr. Henry Van Dyck.
+Especially useful for its inclusion of a number of detailed estate inventories including that of Dr. Henry Van Dyck.
 Also includes listings of "Letters of Administration."
 Items listed are filed with the Albany County Surrogate's Court.
+Compiled by a student/employee and distributed to select repositories.

 ERA - Early Records of the City and County of Albany and Colony of Rensselaerswyck, translated by Jonathan Pearson and edited by Arnold J. F. Van Laer (Albany, 1869-1919), published in four volumes.This series basically covers the years from 1664 to 1686 but includes documents from other times as well.
 Pearson's editorial work on volume one includes much historical and genealogical material.
 It must be used cautiously.
 Volume 2 is primarily deeds, bonds, and contracts.
 Volume 3 is primarily notarial records.
 Volume 4 is primarily wills.